 How you choose to ship your items has a significant impact on your bottom line.

-There are two shipping methods available: merchant fulfillment and fulfillment by Amazon.
+There are 2 shipping methods available: Fulfillment by the seller and fulfillment by Amazon.

 You can choose to keep your inventory on hand and ship directly to your customers.

-If you plan to list your products on other sites or sell them in your brick-and-motor store as well as Amazon, consider merchant fulfillment.
+If you plan to list your products on other sites or sell them in your brick-and-mortar store as well as Amazon, consider merchant fulfillment.